 A typical CDF file contains a top-level CHANNEL element to define the channel itself, along with ITEM elements to specify the actual contents of the channel.
 Subsequent occurrences of the CHANNEL element define subchannels and allow publishers to create a hierarchy for the channel.
 The TITLE and ABSTRACT elements can be used to describe the contents of each item or channel element.
 Publishers may also want to use the LOGO element to associate an image with each item in the channel, as well as with the channel itself.

 - Offline browsing

 Offline browsing enables users to view Web pages from the cache, a local repository of files gathered from the Web, through normal browsing and through the delivery of content subscriptions.

 Users can choose to work offline by selecting Work Offline from the File menu in Internet Explorer 4.0 and later.
 When the Work Offline menu item is selected, the system enters a global offline state, independent of any network connection, and content is read exclusively from the cache.
-If specified content is not available locally, Internet Explorer asks users if they want to go online to view the content or continue working offline.
+If specified content is not available locally, Windows Internet Explorer asks users if they want to go online to view the content or continue working offline.

 Channels are not the only offline implementation for CDF files.
-For information about the "smart" offline Favorites feature in Internet Explorer 5 and later, see Enhancing Offline Favorites.
+For information about the "smart" offline Favorites feature in Microsoft Internet Explorer 5 and later, see Enhancing Offline Favorites.